omochikaeri15/nyanko/README.md

 ## Features
 - **Unit Structs:** Structs for both Cat Units and Enemy Units that can be serialized to `.json`.
 - **Data Structs:** Re-exports containing pure-data structs for raw game files.
-- **Animation Data:** Does all the complex animation engine math to give an ambiguous `FrameData` struct for any canvas implementation to consume.
+- **Animation Solving:** Does all the complex animation engine math to give an ambiguous `FrameData` struct for any canvas implementation to consume.
 - **Pack Cryptology:** Hands back unencrypted pack bytes when encrypted pack bytes and keys are provided.

 ## Installation